amanbthakkar/personal-site/src/data/about.md

 # Intro

 Hello!!
-I am a Computer Science grad student at the University of California, Irvine.
-As of right now, I am actively looking for full-time roles beginning January 2024.
+I am a Software Engineer with 3 years of work experience and a master's degree from the Univerisy of California, Irvine!
+I am actively looking for full-time roles beginning January 2024.
 If you're a recruiter (!!!), please check out my [resume](resume) and [projects](projects) and reach out to me @ [thakkaa1@uci.edu](mailto:thakkaa1@uci.edu) or [amanbthakkar@gmail.com](mailto:amanbthakkar@gmail.com) or DM me on [LinkedIn](https://www.linkedin.com/in/amanbthakkar/)!.

 # Hobbies and Interests